megdanahy/MDanahy_Portfolio/README.md

 # Welcome!

-### I’m an aspiring Data Analyst with experience in **data analysis, database management, and web-based decision support systems**.
+### I’m an aspiring Data Analyst with experience in **data visualization, database management, and web-based decision support systems**.
 This portfolio highlights selected projects that demonstrate my skills in **Excel, SQL, Python, web development, and general decision support analytics**.

 ---